datagrok/opinions/DESIGN.md

 - Most opinion surveys may ask responders to rate their agreement according to a [Likert scale][] of "Disagree" to "Agree," with "Neither Agree nor Disagree" in between.

-All of these sites perform a calculation employing opinion data to provide recommendations to their users, to segment or "cluster" their users into groups by similarity, to describe the nature of their subscribers in aggregate, and various other things.
+- PGP includes a metric that allows one to assign a "trust level" and "trust amount" to some key being signed.[^pgp-trust]

+All of these services collect opinion data to perform some calculation.
+Examples of these calcuations include:

+- providing recommendations to their users
+- segmenting or "clustering" users into groups by similarity, for the purpose of introductions, networking, or targeted advertising
+- describing the nature of their subscribers in aggregate

-However, none of them share their raw data with each other, or with their users.
+However, none of the services share their raw data with each other, or with their users.
+Furthermore, none of the services share the algorithms they use to make their calculations.
+The opinion data we give to companies on the internet becomes locked into various data silos.

+We propose a general-purpose data format suitable for easy exchange of a wide variety of opinions.
+This enables:

+- decentralized networks where users may have more control over what opinions they share, and with whom
+- smarter, user-driven recommendation engines that might, for example, recommend Netflix movies based on one's Amazon purchases
+- sharing of opinion data between multiple sites, for example you might expose your movie ratings to both IMDB, Netflix, and Amazon without having to tediously click hundreds of ratings widgets on all three sites.

 ## Problems we try to solve